Charting a feasible course to a sustainable future

 How does SOEC work?

-The SOEC or solid oxide electrolyzer cell is a ceramic cell that uses electricity to split water molecules (H2O) into hydrogen (H2) and oxygen (O2).
-It basically consists of three parts: an anode, a cathode and an electrolyte.
-At the cathode, water molecules are split by a reduction reaction into hydrogen and oxide ions, the oxide ions are transported through the electrolyte to the anode where they are oxidized into oxygen.
+The Topsoe SOEC electrolyzer is a compact stack built primarily from abundant, low-cost ceramic materials enclosed within a metal housing.
+To produce hydrogen, it utilizes electricity to split water molecules (H2O) into hydrogen (H2) and oxygen (O2).
+This is accomplished by three components: an anode, a cathode, and an electrolyte.
+The cathode splits water molecules, via reduction, into hydrogen and oxide ions, after which the oxide ions are transported through the electrolyte to the anode and oxidized into oxygen.